-This one-year course provides you with a thorough grounding in Art, Design and Media.
+This one-year course provides you with a thorough grounding in Art, Design and aspects of media.
 The course is run over two days each week for one year.
-The course has a set of joint units for Art, Design and Media plus three specialised units for Art and Design students and three specialised units for the Media pathway students.

-The programme would suit students with some experience of creative art, design and media who may be returning to education, studying for the first time at college or wishing to change career.
-For both the Art and Design pathway and the Media pathway the majority of units ensure you have a strong portfolio of creative ideas to show your potential for the next stage of your career.
+The programme would suit students with some experience of creative art and design who may be returning to education, studying for the first time at college or wishing to change career.
+The range of units studied ensure you have a strong portfolio of creative ideas to show your potential for the next stage of your career.

 What You'll Need